kadena-io/kadena-docs/docs/Chainweaver-Support.md

 *Compatible with Ubuntu 18.04*

-* Download the .deb from <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.
+Download the .deb from <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.

-* Navigate to your downloads folder and double click the .deb.
+Navigate to your downloads folder and double click the .deb.

 ![downloads folder](../assets/deb/deb_downloads.png)

-* Click the install button on the install window that pops up.
+Click the install button on the install window that pops up.

 ![installer](../assets/deb/deb_install.png)

-* There should be a progress bar that appears and progresses to completion until you see this installed state.
+There should be a progress bar that appears and progresses to completion until you see this installed state.
 Be sure to check that the installed version is the one that you tried to install.

 ![installed](../assets/deb/deb_installed.png)

-* You can now find chainweaver in the applications menu.
+You can now find Chainweaver in the applications menu.

 ![menu](../assets/deb/deb_appmenu.png)

-* With this icon
+With this icon

 ![kadena chainweaver icon](../assets/deb/deb_chainweaver.png)